selimdev00/learn-react-deeper/README.md

 1. Clone the repository: `git clone https://github.com/your-username/learn-react-deeper.git`
 2. Install dependencies: `npm install`
 3. Choose a specific topic or follow the entire curriculum in the provided order.
-4. Run the examples and exercises with `npm start`.
+4. Run the examples and exercises with `npm dev`.
 5. Have fun learning and experimenting with React concepts!

 ## 🤝 Contributions